xiulinyang/multilingual-LM/README.md

    - Add the new language name to `util.py` and `training/multilingual_dataset.py`.
    - Update the tokenizer configuration in `mistral/conf/models/`.

-If you have any questions, feel free to open an issue or contact me at **xiulin.yang.compling@gmail.com**.
+If you need the OPUS12 and OPUS30 corpus, or have any questions, feel free to open an issue or contact me at **xiulin.yang.compling@gmail.com**.